luthair/draw-steel-bar-brawl/README.md

 - The **attribute** is a string representing the data path of the target attribute, relative to the actor's data (for examples, open the attribute menu through the UI configuration).
 Unlinked bars have the attribute "custom" and additionally contain number fields for the current and maximum value.
 - Valid **position**s are combinations of top/bottom/left/right and inner/outer, e.g. "bottom-inner".
+- The **indent** properties are percentages (e.g. 50, *not* 0.5) that the bar is inverted from the left or right side of the token.
+- The **shareHeight** boolean indicates that the bar will not reserve any vertical space (which can then be shared with the following bar).
 - Valid **style**s are "user", "none", "fraction" and "percent" - this overrides the user setting, so you should generally prefer the "user" mode.
+- The **opacity** is a percentage (e.g. 50, *not* 0.5) that determines the transparency of the bar.
+Note that unlike other numbers, a missing opacity indicates 80%, not 0.
 - The **visibility** properties can be 50, 30, 10 or 0 for always, hovered, controlled or never, respectively (see `CONST.TOKEN_DISPLAY_MODES`).
 For the owner and the GM, a value of `-1` can be used to inherit from everyone or the owner, respectively.
+- The **hide** flags control whether the bar is displayed when the token is in or out of combat or when the resource is full or empty.
 - Both **color**s are HTML color strings.
 - The fields "**ignoreMin**" and "**ignoreMax**" are boolean flags that disable clamping of the bar's value.
 - The **invert** flag is a boolean indicating whether a full value should be rendered as en empty bar.
+- The **invertDirection** flag is a boolean that flips the bar along its primary axis (horizontally for top and bottom bars, vertically for left and right bars).
 - The **label** is prepended to the value label (determined by the style property).
 - The **subdivisions** field is an integer that applies approximation to the bar's label.
 By default, it is not applied for the owner of the token, which can be changed using **subdivisionsOwner**.
 - The **indent**s determine extra space before or after the bar and can be integers between -100 and 100 (although using a 100% indent will render nothing).